the female fertility check up

 “Can the problems get worse (progressive) as I age?”

 Please note: POP scores are based on the MFC patient population and intended to contrast relative differences for education purposes.
 Readers residing in other geographic areas may have markedly different incidences of specific fertility problems and therefore may have a different rank order.
-This list is not a substitution for individual consultation by a qualified provider (where specific risk factors can be factored in) nor meant to direct specific medical advice on testing.
+This list is not a substitution for individual consultation by a qualified provider (where specific risk factors can be factored in) nor meant to direct specific medical advice on fertility testing.
 It is focused specifically on patients who are not currently trying to conceive.
-Current age and and an individual’s risk factors should always be considered.
+Current age and an individual’s risk factors should always be considered.

 Test focus